igor9696/nevomo_rekrutacja/README.md

 # Velocity analyzer

-C program developed to perform analysis in gathered .imu data to find out min and max value of train velocity.
+C program developed to perform analysis in gathered .imu data to find out min and max value of velocity.

 ## Build instruction